datanews/section-8/README.md

 New York City Housing Authority (NYCHA) vouchers
 * Year End data for number of Housing Choice Voucher households in 2000, 2006, 2007, 2009, 2010, 2011, 2013, 2014 and 2015
+*`Long Term Suspensions & Transfers 04.21 v3.xlsx` has a list of census tracts that Section 8 households who had to move because their units failed inspection moved from, and a list of census tracts they moved to.
+Of the 495 NYCHA Section 8 households who had to move because their apartments failed inspection in 2015, these 160 households successfully transferred to a new apartment.
+*`Long Term Suspension Move Outs 04 21 FINAL.xlsx` is a list of census tracts/zip codes, one for each of the 335 NYCHA Section 8 household who couldn’t find a new place to live after their apartments failed inspection in 2015 and lost their voucher.